 This project is part of LOTI’s Digital Inclusion Innovation Programme, which aims to use innovative methods to design and scale initiatives that support digitally excluded Londoners who have been left particularly vulnerable during the Covid pandemic.

-The aim of the project is to better understand the specific needs of digitally excluded individuals and families living in temporary accommodation (TA).
+The aim of the first phase of the project was to better understand the specific needs of digitally excluded individuals and families living in temporary accommodation (TA).

-In this phase of the project, we’re focusing on TA hostels specifically, for three reasons.
-Firstly, we’d like to rapidly test existing hypotheses about the lack of wifi in hostels being a major contributing factor to digital exclusion in TA hostels.
-Secondly, we’d like to build a deep understanding of the circumstances and digital inclusion needs of those who live in TA.
-Thirdly, we’re narrowing our focus to TA hostels for pace and to ensure that any future projects are informed by deep insights and an evidence base of barriers and issues.
+We focused on TA hostels specifically, for three reasons.
+Firstly, we wanted to rapidly test existing hypotheses about the lack of wifi in hostels being a major contributing factor to digital exclusion in TA hostels.
+Secondly, we wanted to build a deep understanding of the circumstances and digital inclusion needs of those who live in TA.
+Thirdly, we narrowed our focus to TA hostels for pace and to ensure that any future projects are informed by deep insights and an evidence base of barriers and issues.

-We’ll be working with FutureGov to undertake deep user research during October-November 2021, which will then inform a set of recommended interventions to support our overall goal of ensuring that no one is digitally excluded as a result of living in TA.
+The findings from the research undertaken by FutureGov on LOTI’s behalf, will inform the set of interventions we put in place to support our overall goal of ensuring that no one is digitally excluded as a result of living in TA.
+More details to follow.